 Subscribe to newsletter!

 You can follow the progress of Vartiosaari planning in a newsletter delivered to you by e-mail.
-Write your name and e-mail address in the fields of the subscription form and click on “Tilaa uutiskirje” (subscribe).
-We will not forward or use the information for any other purpose.
+The newsletter is in Finnish.